urbit/urbit.org-reloaded/README.md

-The website for Urbit is maintained by [Tlon](https://tlon.io) and the Urbit community.
+The website for Urbit is maintained by the Urbit Foundation and the Urbit community.
 Issues and contributions are welcome.

 ## Getting Started